 But after Santa delivered more LEGO sets this Christmas, something’s gotta be done.Get all those LEGO sets off the floor with these clever LEGO display ideas that will show off your kid's creations.Click To Tweet

-10 LEGO Display Ideas to Show Off and Store Completed Projects
+How to Display LEGO Sets: 10 Ideas to Show Off and Store Your Collection

 This post contains affiliate links, which connect you with products directly related to this post.
 If you click and make a purchase, I may receive a small commission at absolutely no cost to you.
 Please read my disclosures for more information.